 AQIP stands for Academic Quality Improvement Program.
 It is an innovative and effective alternative to the traditional re-accreditation process for the Higher Learning Commission, North Central Association of Colleges and Schools.
 AQIP is based on continuous improvement principles and values and focuses on 6 AQIP Categories:

 CIP is designed to focus small teams of the right people on a problem or an opportunity that we need to address anyway.
 CIP provides proven methods and tools that aid in getting the team and the whole institution to real and lasting solutions that ulitmately save time and effort while improving service to students and stakeholders.

-Who oversees the Continous Improvement Process Teams' work?
+Who oversees the Continuous Improvement Process Teams' work?

-Institutions use different oversight methods to monitor teams' progress.
-At Richland, the Quality Council is comprised of representation for all major areas.
-One of the Quality Council's charges is to lead and coordinate the CIP process.
-The Quality Council reports to the Institutional Effectiveness Group, also comprised of stakeholders from all major areas.
+Institutions use different oversight methods to monitor teams’ progress.
+At Richland, the Institutional Effectiveness Group is comprised of representation for all major divisions and departments.
+One of the IEG’s charges is to lead and coordinate the CIP process.

 How do teams learn what to do?

 Training in the Continuous Improvement Process is critical for a team’s success.
 In an effort to connect the College’s increased emphasis on evidence-based decision-making, a current CIP Team is restructuring the training.
 When teams are formed, a facilitator meets with them to review the seven-step process and explain the project, completion dates, and other team requirements.
 Resources are also identified to assist in data collection and analysis, to address budgetary considerations, and to consider impact on human resources.

 How many teams are working at one time?